-Table 7 and Table 8 illustrate the energy consumption in Joule during the real time taken by each experiment (e.g. 2^{30} random number generation, depending on the algorithm and the technology).
+Tables 7 and 8 illustrate the energy consumption in Joule during the real time taken by each experiment (e.g., 230 random number generation, depending on the algorithm and the technology).
 Last tables were about the energy consumption in Joule by minutes, but we are looking here at the energy consumption during the time taken for each experiment.
-While C implementations are more energy-

-32-bits generation), O2 and O3 optimizations were not applied since the use of these optimizations causes code malfunctions, resulting in immediate termination without executing the intended operations.
-The O3 optimization level is known as aggressive and may often produce non reproducible results or strange behavior and this is documented.
-However, it is the first time in more than 30 years of computer experiments that we observed the O2 level producing unusable and thus non reproducible results.
+While C implementations are more energy-efficient per minute, the competitive overall execution time of Python enables it to rival C implementations.
+Underlying implementations of ML technologies in Python are often using C, C++, or CUDA.
+For 32-bit integers, the PCG algorithm demonstrates notable efficiency, outpacing other C implementations and followed closely by NumPy, while also maintaining reasonable energy consumption given its execution time.
+The MT algorithm in C exhibits the highest consistency, yielding similar results in both integer and double generation.
+Regrettably, aside from MT and PCG, other C-based PRNGs are dedicated to a specific output type.
+For instance, Mrg32k3a and Well [38] are dedicated to generating double values and Philox is generating integers.
+Unlike MT, PCG displays a significant discrepancy between its integer and double generation performance.
+Although O2 or O3 optimization does not affect perminute energy consumption, its reduction of total computation time contributes to lower the overall energy needed.
+It is noteworthy that for PCG and Philox (in 32-bits generation), O2 and O3 optimizations were not applied since the use of these optimizations causes code malfunctions, resulting in immediate termination without executing the intended operations.
+The O3 optimization level is known as aggressive and may often produce non-reproducible results or strange behavior and this is documented.
+However, it is the first time in more than 30 years of computer experiments that we observed the O2 level producing unusable and thus non-reproducible results.